Camping in the Pyrénées-Orientales

 In any case, the Pyrénées-Orientales are the perfect destination for vanlife enthusiasts looking for a mix of mountain and sea.
 With HomeCamper, finding the perfect campsite for your road trip is a breeze.
 HomeCamper's hosts offer a variety of options, from simple garden camping grounds to more unique accommodations, allowing you to stay directly with locals while preserving the camping spirit.

 As for things to see and do in the Pyrénées-Orientales, the options are endless.
 The department boasts a diverse range of landscapes, from the Cerdagne massif to the Mediterranean coast, with many nature reserves in between.
 The Catalan coast offers beautiful fine sandy beaches and popular seaside resorts such as Canet en Roussillon and Port Barcarès.
 Nature lovers will find the Pyrénées-Orientales to be a true paradise, with 11 nature reserves to explore, such as the Cerbère-Banyuls marine reserve, the Massane forest, and the Catalan Pyrenees Regional Nature Park.

-As a department filled with long running history, there are many buildings that defy time, such as the Fort de Salses or the famous Vauban fortifications and the fortress of Mont Louis, the highest fortified city in France!
-We also advise you to visit the abbey of Saint Michel, the cloister of Elne, the unusual abandoned village of Opoul-Perillos and of course the palace of the kings of Majorca in Perpignan, the Catalan capital.
+The department also boasts a rich history, with many buildings that defy time such as the Fort de Salses, the Vauban fortifications and the fortress of Mont Louis, the highest fortified city in France.
+Visitors can also discover the abbey of Saint Michel, the cloister of Elne, the abandoned village of Opoul-Perillos and the palace of the kings of Majorca in Perpignan, the Catalan capital.